keivnhuang/tester/README.md

 # vApp Templates Guide

-This repository contains the vApp Templates, guide documents and some notice.
+This repository contains the vApp Templates, guide documentation and some notice.

 See the office documentation on [pubs.vmware.com]